BOE's worst policy leak of 21st century tests regime of secrecy

 The government is already investigating a separate leak that revealed its plans for a second pandemic lockdown.
 While Britain's administrative class was previously adept at secrecy, the acrimony of Brexit has apparently fostered a culture of sharing everything from cabinet discussions to classified intelligence.

-The sensitivity of the Sun's information was acute, signalling a possible £150 billion (S$266.47 billion) increase in QE hours before the BOE announced it, along with a furlough extension by the Treasury.
-The pound immediately fell as much as 0.4 per cent against the US dollar.
+The sensitivity of The Sun's information was acute, signalling a possible £150 billion (S$266.6 billion) increase in QE hours before the BOE announced it, along with a furlough extension by the Treasury.
+The pound immediately fell as much as 0.4 per cent against the dollar.

 The outcome of the BOE decision is kept in a tight circle before publication, but it still goes beyond the confines of the central bank.
 A Treasury mandarin attends MPC meetings to share fiscal plans and keep the government informed of decisions, while the chancellor also has to sign off on any increase in QE.